craftercms/docker-compose/README.md

    - **crafter.engine.s3.region:** The AWS region of the S3 bucket.
    - **crafter.engine.s3.accessKey:** The AWS access key.
    - **crafter.engine.s3.secretKey:** The AWS secret key.
-5. `docker-compose up` to run the containers in the foreground or `docker-compose up -d` to run them detached in the background (and `docker-compose logs -f` to tail the logs).
+5. `docker compose up` to run the containers in the foreground or `docker compose up -d` to run them detached in the background (and `docker compose logs -f` to tail the logs).

 # Stop an Environment